Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/converter/id_mask.rst

 ID value
    Input for the *Object Index* or *Material Index* render pass.
-   Which is an output of the :doc:`RenderLayers node </compositing/types/input/render_layers>` or the :doc:`Image node </compositing/types/input/render_layers>` with a multilayer format.
+   Which is an output of the :doc:`Render Layers node </compositing/types/input/render_layers>` or the :doc:`Image node </compositing/types/input/render_layers>` with a multilayer format.